wsdfhjxc/virtual-desktop-bar/README.md

 ### Packages

-Arch Linux users can get the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) (thanks @nwwdles).
+* Arch Linux users can get the applet as an [AUR package](https://aur.archlinux.org/packages/plasma5-applets-virtual-desktop-bar-git) (thanks @nwwdles)

-Fedora and openSUSE users can get the applet from an [OBS repository](https://software.opensuse.org//download.html?project=home%3Asputnik%3Alook-and-feel&package=virtual-desktop-bar) (thanks @sputnik-devops).
+* Fedora and openSUSE users can get the applet from an [OBS repository](https://software.opensuse.org//download.html?project=home%3Asputnik%3Alook-and-feel&package=virtual-desktop-bar) (thanks @sputnik-devops)

+Note: Make sure to check if the packages are up to date, for example by looking at the date contained in the filename of a package listed in the OBS repository.
+If they are not, you can always resort to building the plasmoid from source.

 ### From source